pbinkley/microcopying_1940/index.markdown

 preparation of the union catalogue.
 They say, "I don't know where I would put you," and so forth.
-When we tell them that we only need a day or two, that we are going to bring a Recordak machine in, pass those cards through the machine and <span style="page" id="page217">[p.217]</span> then get out of the way, that puts a different picture before them.
+When we tell them that we only need a day or two, that we are going to bring a Recordak machine in, pass those cards through the machine and <span class="page" id="page217">[p.217]</span> then get out of the way, that puts a different picture before them.
 We film those cards, take the film to a central headquarters, usually a large fireproof warehouse where we can get hundreds of WPA personnel busy at the job of transcription, and the 16 mm. film is put through reading machines and typists